 Original Medicare (Part A and Part B)

 Medicare’s coverage of dementia can begin before the condition starts to develop.
-An annual wellness visit may detect early symptoms of dementia or Alzheimer’s disease.
+A doctor may detect early symptoms of dementia or Alzheimer’s disease during an annual wellness visit.

 - family and personal medical history